Items to Review or Complete Prior to Arrival

 Once you arrive on campus, you will need to register to connect to internet and printers.
 Instructions on how to register are available here.
 Please contact our IT Team at firstname.lastname@example.org for assistance.

-The E-Quad building is locked from 7pm to 7am the next business day.
-Should you need to access the building after business hours, please submit a request.
+The E-Quad building is currently locked 24/7.
+Please submit a request to have your Tigercard programmed to open the building.
 We will obtain approval from your PI before processing your request.

 If you need to access to rooms equipped with SALTO Locks, please submit your request online here.
 Lab access requests have to be submitted with a proof of completion of the Laboratory Safety Training.
 We will obtain approval from your PI before processing your request.